eigenvivek/eigenvivek.github.io/index.md

 *Group*: [Computer Science and Artificial Intelligence Laboratory](https://www.csail.mit.edu/) \\
 *Advisor*: [Dr. Polina Golland](https://people.csail.mit.edu/polina/)

 I am a PhD student at the Harvard-MIT Program in Health Sciences and Technology, advised by Polina Golland.
-My research combines computer vision and medical physics to develop spatial models that can extract quantitative 3D/4D information from widely used 2D medical modalities, such as X-ray and ultrasound.
+My research combines computer vision and medical physics to develop spatial models to extract quantitative 3D/4D information from widely used 2D medical modalities (e.g., X-ray and ultrasound).
 My work uses these models to solve unmet clinical needs in diagnostics, image-guided interventions, and surgical robotics.

 <center>
   <a href="mailto:vivekg@mit.edu">Email</a> •